NikolausDemmel/rootba/README.md

 and `ninja` automaticaly if they are found on `PATH`.

 > *Note:* The `build-external.sh` build script will init, synchronize
-> and update all submodules, so you don't have to do it manually when
+> and update all submodules, so usually you don't have to worry about
+> submodules.
+For example, you don't have to run `git submodule update
-> the submodules were updated upstream.
-But it also means that if you
+> --recursive` manually when the submodules were updated upstream, as
+> long as you run the `build-external.sh` script.
+But there is a small
-> want to update a submodule yourself (e.g. to a new version), you
+> caveat, should you ever want to update a submodule yourself
+> (e.g. update Eigen to a new version).
+In that case you need to
-> need to commit that change before running this script, else it will
+> commit that change before running this script, else the script will
-> update the submodule back to the committed version.
+> revert the submodule back to the committed version.

 **Build RootBA option a)**